himynameisdave/svb/README.md

 This is a (mildly) opinionated and very lightweight Svelte compiler/bundler, which is meant to take some of the headaches out of setting up and configuring simple [Svelte](https://svelte.dev/) projects.

-Differs from [Sapper](https://sapper.svelte.dev), which is a more fully baked solution including SSR, routing and other goodies.
-More akin to [react-scripts](https://github.com/facebook/create-react-app/tree/master/packages/react-scripts) used in `create-react-app`, where all of the config is hidden away so that you can just focus on building cool Svelte apps.
+Differs from [Sapper](https://sapper.svelte.dev), which is more of a fully baked solution which includes SSR, routing and other goodies.
+This is more akin to the [react-scripts](https://github.com/facebook/create-react-app/tree/master/packages/react-scripts) used in `create-react-app`, where all of the config is hidden away so that you can just focus on building cool Svelte apps.

-Very much a work in progress right now, so feel free to [file issues](https://github.com/himynameisdave/svelte-bundler/issues/new) and [open pull requests](https://github.com/himynameisdave/svelte-bundler/compare) if this tool doesn't quite solve your problems.
+Very much a work in progress right now, so [feel free to contribute](https://github.com/himynameisdave/svb/blob/master/.github/CONTRIBUTING.md)!
+We'd love to get some feedback and ideas!

 ### Installation

+> _**Note:** Currently requires NodeJS >= 10 Support for older versions will be looked at in the future._

 ```
 yarn add -D svb